ryrubes/php/README.md

 # php-course

-This repo is from a PHP course.
-Documenting everything along the way :)
+This repo is from a PHP course called "Building Web Applications in PHP" by Dr. Charles Severance.